playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaCompileTimeDependencyInjection.md

     play.application.loader=MyApplicationLoader

+In addition, if you're modifying an existing project that uses the built-in Guice module, you should be able to remove `guiceSupport` from your `libraryDependencies` in `build.sbt`.

 ## Configuring Logging

 To correctly configure logging in Play, the `LoggerConfigurator` must be run before the application is returned.
 The default  [BuiltInComponentsFromContext](api/scala/play/api/BuiltInComponentsFromContext.html) does not call `LoggerConfigurator` for you.